aymenhta/kman/README.md

 ## Building The Project

-The easier way to use the application is to directly download the fat jar from the [release page](https://github.com/aymenhta/kman/releases).
-Or if you can use the following commands to build it.
+You can use the following commands to build the application:

 ```shell
 git clone https://github.com/aymenhta/kman